 Even if you’re not a fan of salmon skin, I highly recommend to buy a salmon fillet with skin on.
 It prevents fish from drying out while cooking.
 You can always remove skin easily after cooking.

-Can I skip parchment paper?
+Can I skip the parchment paper?

 Sure.
 Spray foil with cooking spray, wrap salmon fillet tightly in foil and keep same cooking time.

-How do I know salmon is ready?
+How do I know baked salmon in foil is ready?

 If salmon flakes with a fork easily, it’s ready.
 Also cooked salmon internal temperature is 145 degrees F, check the thickest part though.
 If thermometer reads around 137-140 degrees F, wrap it up, and let rest for 5-10 minutes or pop under the broiler.